The-CF-Project/CarFigures/README.md

 ## About CarFigures

-**CarFigures (CF)** was born out of frustration with the BallsDex team.
+**CarFigures (CF)** was born out of disagreement with the BallsDex team's decisions.
 Initially, I had no particular liking for the idea; it was more about a response to dissatisfaction.
-The BallsDex team wasn't keen on implementing features that many of us felt were essential.
-There was no rarity list, no event banners—essentially, no significant updates or improvements.
+The BallsDex team wasn't keen on implementing features that many of us wanted.

-The final straw was when, despite working on the codebase, the team wasn't making progress at the pace we expected and remained unwilling to implement our suggestions.
-Instead, they decided to create a BallsDex plushie store.
 I knew that merely complaining wouldn't lead to any change, as hundreds of others had already done so to no avail.

 Determined to make a difference, I decided to take matters into my own hands.
-Instead of saying, "someone should fork BallsDex!"
-I declared, "I WILL fork BallsDex."
-And that's how CarFigures came into existence.
+By forking BallsDex and applying my own changes and preferences, CarFigures came into existence.

-CarFigures aims to address all the shortcomings and implement the features that were missing.
+CarFigures aims to address the community's frustrations and provide an alternative base to use and build their bots on.
 It's a project driven by a desire for improvement and a commitment to providing a better user experience.